ozanmuyes/admin/src/listeners/README.md

 the routes were calculated one might reduce the application's routes in order to show them in a component.
 Even though the process finally handled by a component, intermediary steps are handled by a listener; a reduce-listener.

+It is not advised to use listeners with real-time data as the reactive propagation capabilities of Vue.js might provide better performance than the event bus.
+Primary use-case is to bootstrap the application.
+That is when the store and the router is ready rely on them mostly.
+And do NOT emit any event from store mutations or actions.

+Naturally, any listener that depends on other event(s) MUST be initialized, therefore registered before the depending ones.
+This can be achieved by numbering the listener file names (e.g. 10_listener-1, 11_listener-2, 20_reduce_listener_12).

 ## Reduce Listeners